Skip to main content

 Figure 1: LJTick-Divider

-Figure 2: LJTick-Divider With UE9
+Figure 2: LJTick-Divider with UE9

 VINA/VINB: These screw terminals are for the 2 single-ended channels of input analog voltages.
 Each voltage is multiplied by the fractional slope to provide a lower voltage to the LabJack.
 Note that the outputs of the LJTD are limited to about 0-3.5 volts.